30Jul2025

 As part of our foundation’s ongoing commitment to transform the lives of Myanmar’s orphaned children, the Mary K. Yap Foundation proudly organized and launched our impactful “Music for Charity” fundraising campaign.
 This cherished event ran annually from 2001 to date, offering a free show for the entire community to enjoy.
 Each year, we rented a theater and convention room, creating a vibrant space for connection and contribution.

+#The heart of “Music for Charity” lies in our passionate community of volunteers and diverse entertainment contributors.
+These dedicated individuals grace the stage, performing beloved traditional Myanmar songs and captivating dances, creating an atmosphere of joy and cultural celebration.
 To maximize the charitable funds for Myanmar’s orphans, the Mary K. Yap Foundation distributes special coupons.
 Friends and families within the community then sell these to their networks, allowing attendees to purchase delicious traditional Burmese foods, expertly prepared and sold by generous contributors.
 Additionally, some donors contribute food directly to the event, further enhancing the culinary experience.
 Of course, direct financial support and donations are always warmly welcomed at the “Music for Charity” event.

 To collect charitable funds for the Myanmar orphans, Mary K. Yap Foundation distributes coupons wherein that friends and families from the community will sell to their networks which they can use to purchase traditional Burmese foods prepared and sold by some contributors.
 In addition, some donors donate food at the event.
 Financial support and donations are also generously welcome at the Music for Charity event.